Chrissy Metz Talks ‘This Is Us’ Weight Loss And How Toby’s Crisis Could Affect It

 A photo posted by This Is Us (@nbcthisisus) on

 Metz says “there will be things that no one is going to be ready to see,” in the upcoming episode, “The Right Thing To Do.”
-But while fans wait to find out if Toby will live to see another day on This is Us, Metz says her character’s focus on losing weight will still be a major storyline no matter what happens.
+However, while fans wait to find out if Toby will live to see another day on This is Us, Metz says her character’s focus on losing weight will still be a major storyline no matter what happens.

 “The weight loss is definitely going to happen,” Chrissy told THR.